-- ► Isolate the electricity supply.
+- Isolate the electricity supply.

-- ► Isolate the gas supply.
+- Isolate the gas supply.

-- Close the water shut-off valves to the appliance.
+- Drain the system and appliance.

 - Label appropriately.

 6.2 Water treatment

 Primary system flushing (Central Heating) Ensure that the system has been cleaned:

 - Following the guidance of BS 7593: - Code of Practice for treatment of water in hot water central heating systems. - Overview available in Pre-installation, Cleaning primary systems section.